tropfcode/DATA512-Course-Project/Part1_Common_Analysis/README.md

 ### Data Products

-The `datasets` directory contains a sample bit of data to use as a replacement to the full dataset.
-The full dataset is too large to include in this repo, please refer to links of full data above.
+All data is too large to fit in this repo.
 Associated data products can be produced from `data_clean.ipynb`.
+Follow instructions above and in `data_clean.ipynb` for data procurement.

 ### Special Data Considerations and Assumptions
 The raw data contains measurements from as early as the late 1800s -- however, for the sake of the analysis done in this repo, the data is cleaned to focus on data in the timeframe of 1961-2020.